-Carrie Gerlach Cecil
+Carrie Gerlach Cecil, a speaker

 Previously, Cecil was the president of CGPR Media Strategy, handling public relations as well as government and community affairs for networks and feature films.
 In that experience she traveled the globe working on-set and side-by side with Hollywood’s leading producers, directors and actors on films including Gang Related, Air Force One, A Thousand Acres, The Newton Boys, Return to Paradise, End of Days, and Dogma, among others.